danlentz/clj-hangman/README.md

 Why do we use this bitmap technique?
-There are two reasons why letter position is encoded this way, rather than just adding multiple triples (one for each occurance position) as shown in the simplified example above.
+There are two reasons why letter position is encoded this way, rather than just adding multiple triples (one for each occurance position) as shown in the simplified model initially presented.
 First, it is beneficial for efficiency to be able to select all words with a given letter/position using only one query.
 But, more importantly, this approach gives us the ability to implicitly exclude words where a given letter occurs in other positions _in addition_ to the ones specified.
-That is, if we have the following game in
+That is, if we have the following game in progress:
-progress:

     _Y_Y__